 W

-WHO – World Health Organisation (website)
+WHO – World Health Organization (website)

 WSW – women who have sex with women